eelizan1/Fashion-Shopping-Store/README.md

 # Fashion-Shopping-Store

 This application uses React, NodeJS, and the Stripe API to create a full shopping e-commerce experience!
+To use, install node and npm install to run react packages.

 ### Home page